r2d32/OS_class_repository/homework/csi-fs/HEXDUMP.md

   00001e70  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 ```
 This is the inode for *non-empty2*, which the hard link points to.

+> JD: No, as it turns out this is actually *non-empty1*.

 ```
   00001e80  b4 81 e8 03 16 00 00 00  0e 6f 69 53 0d 6f 69 53  |.........oiS.oiS|
   00001e90  0d 6f 69 53 00 00 00 00  e8 03 01 00 02 00 00 00  |.oiS............|